Doug Weight: Playing career

 Weight spent the next three seasons with the Blues before returning to the DEL, due to the 2004 NHL Lockout, to play in the final stages of the 2004–05 season with the Frankfurt Lions.
 Upon the resumption of the NHL in the 2005–06 season, Weight returned to the Blues before he was traded after waiving a no-trade clause, along with the rights to Erkki Rajamaki, to the Carolina Hurricanes for Jesse Boulerice, Mike Zigomanis, the rights to Magnus Kahnberg and draft picks on January 30, 2006.

-In the 2006 Stanley Cup Finals against his former team, the Oilers, Weight and the Hurricanes suffered a blow during Game 5 when he was sandwiched heavily along the boards by Raffi Torres and Chris Pronger in the second period of the game, which the Oilers won 4–3 in overtime on June 14, 2006.
-Weight missed the remainder of the Finals with a shoulder injury.
+In the 2006 Stanley Cup Final against his former team, the Oilers, Weight and the Hurricanes suffered a blow during game five when he was sandwiched heavily along the boards by Raffi Torres and Chris Pronger in the second period of the game, which the Oilers won 4–3 in overtime on June 14, 2006.
+Weight missed the remainder of the Final with a separated shoulder injury.
 His place in the roster went to Erik Cole.
-The Hurricanes won the Stanley Cup in 7 games.
+When the Hurricanes won the Cup, Weight still cherished the chance to hold the Stanley Cup in celebration despite his sore shoulder.
+The Hurricanes won the Stanley Cup in seven games.

 Weight then returned to the Blues as a free agent, signing a two-year contract on July 2, 2006.
 During the 2006–07 season, Weight played his 1,000th game against the Edmonton Oilers on November 17, 2006.
 With the Blues out of contention for the playoffs for the third season in a row, Weight was traded to the Anaheim Ducks for center Andy McDonald on December 14, 2007.